magento-mpi/magento2/app/code/Magento/PricePermissions/README.md

-Magento_PricePermissions module implements ability to restrict for admin such actions as: changing or reading product price, changing product status.
+Magento_PricePermissions module allows to restrict such admin rights as changing or reading product price, changing product status.